cosmos/interchain-security/consumer_onboarding.md

 // If it passes, then all validators on the provider chain are expected to validate the consumer chain at spawn time.
 // It is recommended that spawn time occurs after the proposal end time.
 {
-	// the title of the proposal
+    // Title of the proposal
     "title": "Add consumer chain",

-	// the description of the proposal
+    // Description of the proposal
     // format the text as a .md file and include the file in your onboarding repository "description": ".md description of your chain and all other relevant information",

-    // the proposed chain-id of the new consumer chain, must be different from all other consumer chain ids of the executing
+    // Proposed chain-id of the new consumer chain.
-	// provider chain.
+    // Must be unique from all other consumer chain ids of the executing provider chain.
     "chain_id": "newchain-1",

-	// the proposed initial height of new consumer chain.
+    // Initial height of new consumer chain.
     // For a completely new chain, this will be {0,1}.
-However, it may be different if this is a chain that is converting to a consumer chain.
     "initial_height" : {
         "revision_height": 0,
         "revision_number": 1,
     },

-	// The hash of the consumer chain genesis state without the consumer CCV module genesis params.
+    // Hash of the consumer chain genesis state without the consumer CCV module genesis params.
     // It is used for off-chain confirmation of genesis.json validity by validators and other parties.
     "genesis_hash": "d86d756e10118e66e6805e9cc476949da2e750098fcc7634fd0cc77f57a0b2b0",

-    // The hash of the consumer chain binary that should be run by validators on chain initialization.
+    // Hash of the consumer chain binary that should be run by validators on chain initialization.
     // It is used for off-chain confirmation of binary validity by validators and other parties.
     "binary_hash": "376cdbd3a222a3d5c730c9637454cd4dd925e2f9e2e0d0f3702fc922928583f1",

-	// spawn time is the time on the provider chain at which the consumer chain genesis is finalized and all validators
+    // Time on the provider chain at which the consumer chain genesis is finalized and all validators
     // will be responsible for starting their consumer chain validator node.
     "spawn_time": "2023-02-28T20:40:00.000000Z",

     // Unbonding period for the consumer chain.
     // It should should be smaller than that of the provider.
     "unbonding_period": 86400000000000,

     // Timeout period for CCV related IBC packets.
     // Packets are considered timed-out after this interval elapses.
     "ccv_timeout_period": 259200000000000,

     // IBC transfer packets will timeout after this interval elapses.
     "transfer_timeout_period": 1800000000000,

     // The fraction of tokens allocated to the consumer redistribution address during distribution events.